PVC Roofing in McLean, VA

 Frequently Asked Questions: PVC Roofing in McLean

-How much does heat-welded PVC roof installation cost in McLean, VA?
+How much does PVC Roofing installation cost in McLean, VA?

-Installed pricing for 50-mil PVC in McLean runs $8.00–$12.00 per square foot as of 2026, before tear-off and tapered insulation upgrades.
-McLean's position as a premium-tier VA market is reflected in the pricing — labor, disposal, and crane access in this submarket runs slightly above outer-suburban rates.
+Installed pricing for 60-mil PVC in McLean runs $7.50–$11.00 per square foot as of 2026, before tear-off and tapered insulation upgrades.
+McLean’s position as a premium-tier market reflects local labor rates, disposal costs, and crane or equipment access in this submarket.
+Tear-off adds $1.50–$3.00/sq ft and tapered insulation (for ponding correction) adds $1.25–$2.50/sq ft.
+We provide firm written estimates with no hidden fees.

-What permits do I need for a PVC roof in McLean?
+What permits are required for PVC Roofing in McLean?

-Commercial roof replacements in McLean require a building permit from Fairfax County Land Development Services on Government Center Parkway, typically with structural drawings, wind uplift calculations, and stormwater management documentation per the 2021 VCC, Fairfax County PFM Chapter 6 stormwater requirements, and the Tysons Urban Center overlay district where applicable.
-McLean's mix of corporate corridor (Tysons-adjacent) and Great Falls executive estates means roofing specifications run from premium architectural metal on residences to high-spec commercial single-ply on the corporate towers — we handle the permit application and inspections as part of our scope.
+Commercial roof replacements in McLean require a building permit from Fairfax County Department of Land Development Services (12055 Government Center Parkway, Fairfax), typically with structural drawings, wind uplift calculations, and stormwater management documentation per 2021 VCC, Fairfax County Public Facilities Manual, and McLean Community Business Center overlay standards.
+McLean's luxury market demands premium materials and impeccable installation—property owners often specify upgraded membranes, architectural metal profiles, or manufacturer-warranted systems with no-dollar-limit coverage — we handle the permit application and all inspections as part of our scope.

-For comparison with other McLean flat-roofing options, see our EPDM, TPO pages, or browse the full PVC Roofing hub.
+For comparison with other McLean roofing options, see our EPDM Roofing, TPO Roofing, Metal Roofing pages, or browse the full PVC Roofing hub.

 Nearby PVC Roofing Service Areas